Income from super

 recommend you seek financial advice before withdrawing

-can stretch out your super money.
+planning, you can stretch your super money.